Oxytocin: Physiological

 In a study measuring oxytocin serum levels in women before and after sexual stimulation, the author suggests it serves an important role in sexual arousal.
-This study found genital tract stimulation resulted in increased oxytocin immediately after orgasm.
+This study found that genital tract stimulation resulted in increased oxytocin immediately after orgasm.
 Another study reported increases of oxytocin during sexual arousal could be in response to nipple/areola, genital, and/or genital tract stimulation as confirmed in other mammals.
 Murphy et al. (1987), studying men, found that plasma oxytocin levels remain unchanged during sexual arousal, but that levels increase sharply after ejaculation, returning to baseline levels within 30 minutes.
 In contrast, vasopressin was increased during arousal but returned to baseline at the time of ejaculation.
 The study concludes that (in males) vasopressin is secreted during arousal, while oxytocin is only secreted after ejaculation.
 A more recent study of men found an increase in plasma oxytocin immediately after orgasm, but only in a portion of their sample that did not reach statistical significance.
 The authors noted these changes "may simply reflect contractile properties on reproductive tissue".